 - Spot-spray broadleaf weeds in earlier mornings or later evenings when air temperatures are under 85 degrees

 - Irrigate as long as your town allows.
-Aiming for 1.5″ of weekly watering
+Aiming for 1.5 inches of weekly watering

-- Keep an eye out for lawn diseases and fungus – especially as humidity rises
+- Watch for lawn diseases and fungus, especially as humidity rises

 - Apply curative rates of fungicides

 - Watch for lawn grubs and other lawn insects, The sooner you combat them, the more likely you’ll be able to prevent a serious infestation.